The Best Way to Freeze Food in Glass Pyrex Containers

 Freeze food in glass pyrex containers for the durability and versatility.
 I have frozen many containers of leftovers sauces from dinners over the years.
 (They make great time savers when I pull ’em out!)
 But pyrex dishes & others like it are reliable & also an efficient way to preserve food or batch cook whole meals.

 Whether you’re freezing lemon zest or pie crusts, I think glass storage containers are an incredible solution.
-With careful handling and proper storage techniques, your Pyrex dishes can serve as a reliable part of your kitchen toolkit for a long time.
+With careful handling and proper storage techniques, your Pyrex dishes will be a reliable part of your kitchen toolkit for a long time.
 And the more they work for you & grow on you, the more you’ll enjoy being in the kitchen.